mosip/mosip-infra/deployment/v3/docs/rke-setup.md

       ```
     </details><br/>
   - After the above command edit any other changes to `cluster.yml` in current folder.
-  - If you dont want the default ingress controller installed (default is not recommended), edit `ingress` section of the `cluster.yml`.
+  - If you don't want the default ingress controller installed (default is not recommended), edit `ingress` section of the `cluster.yml`.
     ```
     ingress:
       provider: none